Network Time Protocol: SNTP

-As NTP replaces the use of the old Time Protocol, some use-cases nevertheless finds the full protocol too complicated.
+As NTP replaced the old Time Protocol, some use cases nevertheless found the full protocol too complicated.
 In 1992, Simple Network Time Protocol (SNTP) was defined to fill this niche.
-The SNTPv3 standard describes a way to use NTPv3, such that no storage of state over extended periods of time is needed.
+The SNTPv3 standard describes a way to use NTPv3 such that no storage of state over an extended period is needed.
 The topology becomes essentially the same as with the Time Protocol, as only one server is used.
-In 1995, SNTP was updated to SNTPv4 with some features of the then-in-development NTPv4; the current latest version is RFC 5905, a 2010 revision of SNTPv4, merging it into the main NTPv4 standard.
+In 1996, SNTP was updated to SNTPv4, with some features of the then-in-development NTPv4.
+SNTPv4 was merged into the main NTPv4 standard in 2010.
 SNTP is fully interoperable with NTP since it does not define a new protocol.
 However, the simple algorithms provide times of reduced accuracy and thus it is inadvisable to sync time from an SNTP source.

 Clock strata

 NTP uses a hierarchical, semi-layered system of time sources.
 Each level of this hierarchy is termed a stratum and is assigned a number starting with zero for the reference clock at the top.
 A server synchronized to a stratum n server runs at stratum n + 1.
 The number represents the distance from the reference clock and is used to prevent cyclical dependencies in the hierarchy.
-Stratum is not always an indication of quality or reliability; it is common to find stratum 3 time sources that are higher quality than other stratum 2 time sources.
-A brief description of strata 0, 1, 2 and 3 is provided below.
+Stratum is not always an indication of quality or reliability; it is common to find stratum 3 time sources that are higher quality than some stratum 2 time sources.
+Brief descriptions of strata 0, 1, 2 and 3 are provided below.